Opolany: Geography

 Opolany is located about 14 km southeast of Nymburk and 48 km east of Prague.
 It lies in a flat and mostly agricultural landscape in the Central Elbe Table.
 The highest point is the hill Oškobrh at 285 m above sea level.
 The Cidlina River flows through the municipality.

 History

 The first written mention of Opolany is from 1228, when it was listed as property of St. George's Convent in Prague.
 After the Hussite Wars, the village was annexed to the Poděbrady estate.
 From 1487 until the establishment of an independent municipality in 1850, it was part of the Kolín estate and shared its owners.

+Demographics

 Transport

-The D11 motorway (part of the European route E67) from Prague to Hradec Králové leads across the municipality.
+The D11 motorway (part of the European route E67) from Prague to Hradec Králové runs through the municipality.

 The railway line Kolín–Trutnov passes through the municipal territory.
 Opolany is served by the station named Sány, located in Opolánky.

 Sights

-The landmark of Opolany is the Evangelical church.
+The main landmark of Opolany is the Evangelical church.
 It was built in 1893.